And Other Post-War American Microcars

 The Towne Shopper, made by International Motor Car Co of San Diego CA, was a little bigger and heavier than the King Midget but used essentially the same engine.
 This aluminum bodied, rear engined runabout had 2 seats, no doors, and a front bonnet that could hold several grocery bags.
 Given its name, the target market was envisioned as a second car for the “little women” to get about on her errands while hubby was off at work with the real car.
-Trouble was, the idea of doing battle with full sized Chevy’s in the Grand Union parking lot with the diminutive Towne Shopper was not very appealing to suburban housewives of 1948.
+Trouble was, the idea of going toe to toe with full sized Chevy’s in the Grand Union parking lot in a tiny Towne Shopper was not very appealing to suburban housewives of 1948.
 It is not known how many Towne Shoppers were made, but least one still exists.
 It is part of the Lane Museum collection and in a state of disrepair.

-The IMP was made by International Motor Products of Glendale, CA from 1948 to 1951.
-It was yet another would-be King Midget competitor, a 2-seat runabout with a 1-cyl engine in back.
-The IMP’s one-piece fiberglass body was its claim to fame…if fame can be claimed selling only 7 cars in 3+ years.
+The IMPwas made by International Motor Products of Glendale, CA from 1948 to 1951.
+It was a 2-seat runabout with a 1-cyl engine in back.
+It also had a one-piece fiberglass body, making it one of the very first cars to use this versatile, light-weight material.
+That was the IMP’s only claim to fame…if fame can be claimed by selling 7 cars in 3+ years.

 A little larger, but still pretty small, was the Martin Stationette built by Martin Development Laboratories of Rochelle Park, NY between 1948-50.
 The Stationette was an aluminum bodied 3-wheeled “woody.”
 It had an innovative automatic transmission that used a magnet to link it to the engine.
 Too bad the unique Martin could never link itself to any customers.
 Only two were built.

 In addition to making children’s peddle cars, the C.L.
 Eshelman Co of Baltimore, MD made some real cars…sort of.
 They looked like those stationary rides outside supermarkets where kids can be entertained for a quarter.
 In fact, Eshelman made those, too.
-With their gangly proportions and protruding basket shaped grill, they would have looked at home driven by some kooky old character in The Wacky Racers, that old Hanna Barbera cartoon from the 1960s.
+With their gangly proportions and protruding basket shaped grill, they would have looked at home driven by some kooky old character in that old Hanna Barbera cartoon from the 1960s, The Wacky Racers.
 A handful were made over from 1953-58.

 Some American microcars had 4 wheels, others had 3.
 The 1955-56 Bearcat, built by American Buckboard Co of Los Angeles was the only one to have five.
 That 5th wheel was located between and behind the other 2 rear ones and was driven by a 2-cylinder motorcycle engine.